feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 defined by [`@feature-hub/react`][react-api], this Feature App will also be compatible with an integrator that uses React.

-A DOM Feature App allows for the use of arbitrary frontend technologies such as Vue.js, Angular or React, and is [placed on the web page using Web Components][placing-feature-apps-on-a-web-page-using-web-components].
+A DOM Feature App allows the use of arbitrary frontend technologies such as Vue.js, Angular, or React, and is [placed on the web page using Web Components][placing-feature-apps-on-a-web-page-using-web-components].
 The Feature App will automatically be enclosed in its own shadow DOM.
 Its definition's `create` method returns a Feature App instance with an `attachTo`